MicrosoftDocs/azure-devops-docs/docs/pipelines/release/azure-key-vault.md

 	steps:
     ```

 1. Select **Show assistant** to expand the assistant panel.
-This panel provides convenient (and searchable) access to pipeline tasks.
+This panel provides convenient and searchable list of pipeline tasks.

     > [!div class="mx-imgBorder"]
     > ![Showing the pipeline assistant](media/azure-key-vault/show-assistant.png)